Tomás de la Cerda, 3rd Marquess of la Laguna de Camero Viejo: El tapado

 On 22 May 1683, Antonio Benavides, marques de San Vicente disembarked at Veracruz.
 Better known subsequently as the impostor El Tapado, he claimed to be visitador general (royal inspector) and governor of New Spain appointed by Queen Regent Mariana of Austria.
 He was arrested at Cuetlaxcoapa (Puebla), accused of being one of Lorencillo's pirates.
 From there he was taken to Mexico City in chains.
 On 12 July 1684 he was conducted to the scaffold, but when he appeared there was an eclipse of the sun.
 Although the people viewed this as Heaven's displeasure at the execution of an innocent, he was executed anyway.

 Later life

 Viceroy's de la Cerda's term was extended three years by king Charles II.
 On 16 November 1686 he turned over authority to his successor, Melchor Portocarrero, 3rd Count of Monclova.
 The viceroy and his wife, María Luisa Manrique de Lara y Gonzaga, had a friendly relationship with the great Mexican poet Sor Juana Inés de la Cruz.

 In 1689 in Spain he became a member of the Council of the Indies and a Grandee of Spain.
-Later he was majordomo to queen Mariana of Austria.
+Later he was majordomo (head steward) to queen Mariana of Austria.
 He died on 22 April 1692 in Madrid.